diffrxction/AWS-Deepracer-model-trial/README.md

 ### Evaluation Data
-AWS DeepRacer leverages Amazon SageMaker to train your model behind the scenes and uses AWS RoboMaker to simulate the agent's interaction with the environment.
+AWS DeepRacer leverages Amazon SageMaker to train the model behind the scenes and uses AWS RoboMaker to simulate the agent's interaction with the environment.

 #### Reward function code used:
 ```python